HTTP5214-Winter2023/starter/AndrewBarker_MyProject/standup-logs/AB-standup-log.md

 Today, I'm going to work on figuring github stuff out.

 Here's a list of stuff that's blocking me from moving ahead with my work:

-- i'm confused
-- not sure i cloned git folder properly. will look for help.
+- had trouble with creating my own branch, but figured it out.

-## Jan 25th
+## Jan 18th